Lemon and Lavender Scones

 - Flatten the ball.
 Either roll it using a rolling pin of flatten it with your palms into a 1 inch thick disc.

 - Transfer the disc carefully to the prepared tray.

 - Cut into 8 wedges.
 Brush milk over it.

 - Bake for 18-20 minutes or till the top is golden brown.

-- Remove the scones from the oven and let them cool a bit.
+- Remove the scones from the oven and let them cool down.

-- In the meantime prepare the glaze.
-Mix icing sugar, lemon zest and lemon juice into a thick pouring paste.
+- Mix icing sugar, lemon zest and lemon juice into a thick pouring paste.

-- When the scones are a bit cool. drizzle the glaze over it and serve.
+- When the scones are cool, drizzle the glaze over it and serve.